Walter Goodman (artist): Prolific period

 In two consecutive annual exhibitions at the Institute of Oil Painters Goodman exhibited Mr Henry Russell (1889), Mr Lionel Brough (1890), and Kathleen, the latter of which was sold at the exhibition.
 In 1889 he exhibited Dolly at J. P. Mendoza's St. James's Gallery.

 The following year The Late Mr. Wilkie Collins at the age of 56 was shown at The Royal Society of British Artists.

 In 1890 Goodman contributed at least one painting to an exhibition in New York City.
 The proceeds from the sale of the paintings were to benefit the ailing Irish-born American artist Arthur Lumley (1837–1912).

 On 18 February 1895 his sketch Fifteen Minutes Grace was performed at The Prince of Wales Club.

-The Mr Henry Russell portrait was donated to The Savage Club in 1890, and they lent it to the Japanese Gallery on New Bond Street in Londonand to the Exhibition of Dramatic and Musical Art at the Grafton Galleries in 1897.
+The Mr Henry Russell portrait was donated to The Savage Club in 1890, and they lent it to the Japanese Gallery on New Bond Street in London and to the Exhibition of Dramatic and Musical Art at the Grafton Galleries in 1897.